 On the other hand, cycle time, lead time's more popular counterpart in knowledge work, begins to accumulate at the moment work on a task commences.
 It includes all the time that passes since the start of work until the delivery of the end result.

-Simply put, lead time covers all the time from request to delivery, while cycle time covers only the time between initiation and completion.
+Simply put, lead time in Agile covers all the time from request to delivery, while cycle time covers only the time between initiation and completion.

 Both metrics can be used to pinpoint where time in the process is spent and where it accumulates unnecessarily (wasted time).

 However, unlike cycle time, measuring and monitoring lead time can provide insight into the time it takes for teams to actually start working on a task after they've decided it's a priority.

 Understanding this important distinction can give teams valuable data about whether they're practicing effective prioritization (a huge challenge for most Agile marketing teams), how accurate their estimates are, the medium through which they receive their requests, and the various factors that prevent the launching of new work items into the process.